bitplane/bitplane.net/log/2026/05/rars/index.md

 0. Working from spec actually works.
 1. Modern models are very good at Rust.
 2. Autonomous research is extremely powerful.
-3. Tests and docs shape the context through mass and steering.
+3. Tests, docs and comments shape the context through mass and steering.
 4. Bring your own architecture, or pay a refactoring fee.
 5. Don't expect decent performance or novel insights just yet.
 6. Bots can overlook the obvious.

+---

 ## 🦀 rars